StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: Literature Review

 \subsection{Sketch Datasets}

 As research in generative models progresses, a growing variety of sketch datasets has emerged to support advancements in sketch-related studies.
-Table~\ref{tab:sketch-data} compares several existing sketch datasets.
 QuickDraw~\cite{ha2018neural} is one of the largest datasets for sketch classification, but the absence of annotations and low-quality sketches limit its applicability to generative tasks.
-TU-Berlin~\cite{eitz2012hdhso} provides more complex sketches, but it also lacks a description of instances.
+TU-Berlin~\cite{eitz2012hdhso} provides more complex sketches, but it also lacks descriptions of individual instances.
 Sketchy~\cite{sangkloy2016sketchy} pairs sketches with images, but the complexity of the sketches and the reliance on image-label pairs limit its usability for sketch generation.
-More recent efforts, such as SEVA~\cite{mukherjee2024seva}, use CLIPasso~\cite{vinker2022clipasso} to generate stroke-based sketches, yet these datasets still rely on photo-sketch pairs and lack the fine-grained, instance-level captions required for high-quality sketch generation.
+More recent efforts, such as SEVA~\cite{mukherjee2024seva}, leverage CLIPasso~\cite{vinker2022clipasso} to construct stroke-based sketch data for evaluating abstraction, yet they still rely on photo-sketch pairs and do not provide the fine-grained, instance-level captions needed for high-quality text-to-sketch generation.
+Likewise, SketchRef~\cite{lin2025sketchref} emphasizes benchmark construction and evaluation metrics for automated sketch synthesis, focusing on recognizability, structural consistency, and fairness across different simplification levels rather than providing richly annotated instance-level sketch--caption pairs for generative training.
+Therefore, existing datasets remain limited for learning pixel-based sketch generation with fine-grained semantic alignment.